sophn8/bday_wordclouds/TSwift/README.md

 I decided that a sentiment analysis would be the most optimal method to research my question: has Taylor Swift, in fact, become more angsty?

 [Merriam-Webster](https://www.merriam-webster.com/dictionary/angsty) defines "angsty" as "feeling, showing, or expressing anxiety, apprehension, or insecurity."
-"Angst" as a negative sentiment.
+"Angst" is a negative sentiment but I'm sure there are some nuances to that.
+(For example, when I once identified as an "emo indie alt rocker" in high school, I thought of "angst" as "defiance" and "resistance.")

 I use the `nrc` and `bing` tidytext lexicons to further understand Taylor Swift's lyrics as sentiments.
 My analysis is a unigram analysis, meaning that my technique assesses each word indivdiually.
 The graphs below are based on Taylor Swift's entire discography as a whole: